WOMADelaide: 2020s

+In 2022 the festival returned to Botanic Park for the festival's 30th celebrations.

+In 2023 the effects of the COVID-19 pandemic in Australia waned, and the event sold out its first three days (Friday–Sunday) for the first time, and was nearly sold out for its final day on the public holiday Monday.

 Reception

-WOMADelaide has grown steadily in audience size from 30,000 in 1993 to over 90,000 annually since 2014.
+A day only event (with full weekend tickets also available, no camping on site), WOMADelaide has grown steadily in audience size from 30,000 in 1993 to over 90,000 over the four day events annually since 2014.
 "About 95,000" people attended in 2015.
-All prior attendance records were broken in 2016 when over 95,000 people attended.
+All prior attendance records were broken in 2016 when over 95,000 people attended over the course of the weekend.

-In 2008 WOMADelaide won the FasterLouder Festival Award for best Sound & Production.
+In 2008 WOMADelaide won the FasterLouder Festival Award for best Sound and Production.
 WOMADelaide also received the 2008 Helpmann Award for Best Contemporary Music Festival.

+Awards

 National Live Music Awards

-The National Live Music Awards (NLMAs) are a broad recognition of Australia's diverse live industry, celebrating the success of the Australian live scene.
+The National Live Music Awards are a broad recognition of Australia's diverse live industry, celebrating the success of the Australian live scene.
 The awards commenced in 2016.